Self-employed people’s gross earnings are worked out as the gross profit of the business less certain allowable expenses.

-For Universal Credit, and some Council Tax Support schemes, if you are self-employed and your earned income is lower than your minimum income floor (MIF), the MIF will be used instead of your actual earnings when calculating your Universal Credit award, less an amount to reflect income tax and national insurance.
+For Universal Credit, if you are self-employed and your earned income is lower than your minimum income floor (MIF), the MIF will be used instead of your actual earnings when calculating your Universal Credit award, less an amount to reflect income tax and national insurance.

 This only applies if you are in the 'all work related requirements' group and have been self-employed for more than a year.
 The minimum income floor does not apply for the first year to allow for lower earnings during your 'start up' period.

 If you are single, your minimum income floor is your individual earnings threshold, which in most cases will be the appropriate national minimum/living wage rate for your age multiplied by 35 hours – though the hours may be reduced in some circumstances due to caring responsibilities or health issues.

 The national minimum/living wage rates are shown below:

 If you are in a couple and your earnings are below your minimum income floor a different process takes place to work out what earnings amount to use in your Universal Credit calculation.

 Both members of the couple will have their MIF worked out separately using the method described above and then added together to provide a combined minimum income floor, even if one member of the couple is not self employed.

 Your individual earnings from self-employment and/or employment will be added together to provide a combined earnings figure for you as a couple, to compare against your combined minimum income floor.
 This is to check that between you as a couple, you are earning at least the combined MIF.